- Community Services

 Current Base* Payment Standards for NCC:

-(Effective as of January 1, 2019)
+(Effective January 1, 2023)

 Utility Assistance Payment (UAP) Standards